Tekken Mobile: Cancellation

 The game's servers were abruptly switched off on February 15, 2019, making it no longer playable.
 Possible reasons for the cancellation was the negative reception of the game's expensive prices, and lack of revenue on the game's part.
 As a result, the upcoming new character named Taekwondo Girl did not see a release.
-Fans gave her the name Shuwawei, but is not an official name.
+Fans of the game gave her an unofficial name Shuwawei.

 Kazumi Mishima was also planned, but didn't make it into the game before it was canceled.